GLOBAL MARKETS-Stocks pause for breath as bond selloff extends

 The yield on benchmark U.S. government 10-year debt US10YT=RR, which rises when prices fall, gained as much as 2.4 basis points to a fresh ten-month high of 1.1580%.
 US/

-Drugmakers lifted Japan's Nikkei .N225 to a fresh three-decade high after reports of another effective COVID-19 treatment, though the index eased to flat by lunchtime. .T
+Drugmakers lifted Japan's Nikkei .N225 to a fresh three-decade high after reports of another effective COVID-19 treatment, though the index eased to be 0.16% lower in the afternoon..T

 A resurgent U.S. dollar clung to four days of gains against other major currencies, holding the euro EUR= and yen JPY= close to multi-week lows.
 FRX/